-Dead Sea Spa Hotel Co. relaunch the signed EPC contract for 2.1MW PV plant in Al Kharameh – Jordan Valley.
-ERES is the client representative.
+Jordan, ERES signed a contract with Dead Sea Spa Hotel Co. for 2.1MW PV plant in Al Kharameh

 Amman, Jordan: Mr. Umberto Albarosa, ERES’ CEO, is happy to announce that Dead Sea Spa Hotel Co. has reconfirmed to his Company the important role of client representative for supervising the construction of the site and ensuring that maximum quality is delivered to this new 2.1MW PV plant.